Glossary term

 The two main versions of a 529 plan work differently.
 A college savings plan functions more like an investment account earmarked for education.
 A prepaid tuition plan generally lets a family lock in future tuition value under the rules of that plan.

-This distinction matters because the two structures do not solve exactly the same problem.
+The two structures do not solve exactly the same problem.
 A college savings plan is usually more flexible and market-based.
 A prepaid tuition plan is more tuition-specific and can be more limited in scope.

-This is also why a 529 plan is not just another generic savings account.
+A 529 plan is not just another generic savings account.
 The account exists for education planning first, and its tax treatment depends on how the money is ultimately used.

 What Expenses a 529 Plan Can Cover

-That is why understanding the expense rules matters just as much as understanding the account itself.
+Understanding the expense rules matters just as much as understanding the account itself.

 529 Plan Versus Education IRA